Data-Science-for-Linguists-2023/Text-Based-Age/progress_report.md

 And the license --

 I have decided to use the MIT license for my repository because I think the project should be open-source, and I want to indirectly collaborate with others and get improvements to my code (there is definitely a ton of room for improvement).
 The MIT license is a permissive license that allows people to do pretty much whatever they want with my code, as long as they include a copy of the license.

+## 3rd Progress Report

+### Data

+During the last progress report, there were 2 aspects to the data --

+- The Blog Authorship Corpus
+    - This is a ready-to-use dataset, so apart from conversion and standard preprocessing to the use case, there is no need for further work.
+- The Reddit dataset
+    - This had some initial exploration, but was largely "in-the-works", meaning the scripts to fetch the data were there, but there was little planning around the actual structure which it was going to take.

+Since the last progress report, there has been a ton of work on the data acquisition part of this.
+I made a couple of decisions that form the data's key aspects, as follows:

+- The subreddits being used are `r/AskTeenBoys`and `r/AskTeenGirls` for teens, `r/LifeAfterSchool` and `r/College` for twenties, and `r/AskMenOver30` and `r/AskWomenOver30` for thirty plus.
+- I couldn't form more accurate data for age groups, due to lack of widely available data for specific ages like twenties and thirties only, hence I found data groups that tends to be used by people who are closer to their 20s (as in `r/College`) and 30+ year olds (as in `r/AskMenOver30` and `r/AskWomenOver30`).
+There might be 18 year olds who use `r/College`, but I do think that it should be a seperate category anyway, since they more closely resemble 20-something year olds rather than early teenagers.
+- I am using comments, not post text.
+This is because in a "ask an X year old", the main text might not be someone that age.
+Plus, links, news headlines, meme text etc. tend to be used as main text, which makes comments more distinctive of the category anyway.

+I ran the data pipeline on all of the data and attempted to get over 10k data points for each subreddit -- so 20k per category.
+I anticipate noise and very short comments so I gathered 15k-20k within each category anyway to get a worst-case scenario fault tolerance of 50%.
+This took 60+ hours to run on my machine with 16GB DDR4 RAM, a large part of which was API rate limits.
+(I am very happy that I have a spare computer lying around)

+I left the raw data in `reddit_data/`.
+Since this is new data that isn't technically mine, I looked into licensing and couldn't find much.
+Reddit doesn't specify licensing on data obtained through it's API, especially comments.
+I looked through forums and everyone else also seems to be confused.
+There also isn't a UUID linking comments to users in my data, so I went ahead and added it under the repo's MIT license.

+### Analysis

+Since the data is raw, I made sure to do some EDA, as I preprocessed the dataset, which can be found in `notebooks/dataset_extraction/process_reddit_dataset.ipynb`.
+I also saved the mostly final data in a pickled format in `data_samples/reddit_samples/all.pkl`.

+There is more EDA in `notebooks/dataset_analysis`.

+I also did update the analysis functions left in the feedback to use SpaCy instead of NLTK.
+I also am shifting to N-grams based on the feedback anyway, but I just wanted to close the loop on it.
+Plus, I might need it at some point later.